 Students are urged to review the University Calendar contained in this catalog in order to anticipate their food and other expenses during interim periods.

-Payment of Fees
+Payment of University Charges

-All balances are due at the time of registration.
+All balances for the semester for which a student is registering are due at the time of registration.